QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Introduction

 \subsection{Our Contributions}

-$\bullet$ {\em \ul{\textbf{Location Privacy-Preserving and Anonymous Spectrum Access:}}} $\qpadl$ achieves PQ-secure location privacy and anonymity of SUs in spectrum access while abiding by the FCC's regulations.
-We propose an NIST-compliant PQ-variant of The Onion Routing (Tor) network to anonymize spectrum queries to the Private Spectrum Databases (PSDs) and design three $\qpadl$ instantiations: $\qpadlenc$ for efficiency, $\qpadlftr$ for robustness, and $\qpadloop$ for reduced communication.
+$\bullet$ {\em \ul{\textbf{Location Privacy-Preserving and Anonymous Spectrum Access}}:} $\qpadl$ achieves PQ-secure location privacy and anonymity of SUs in spectrum access while abiding by the FCC's regulations.
+We propose an NIST-compliant PQ-variant of The Onion Routing (Tor) network to anonymize spectrum queries to Private Spectrum Databases (PSDs) and design three $\qpadl$ instantiations: $\qpadlenc$ for efficiency, $\qpadlftr$ for robustness, and $\qpadloop$ for reduced communication.
 These instantiations are built on various information-theoretic (IT) or PQ multi-server PIR techniques and are tailored for FCC-compliant SAS.

-\looseness-1 $\bullet$ {\em \ul{\textbf{Location Verification and Spoofing Resistance:}}} $\qpadl$ operates under realistic network assumptions with malicious or compromised SUs, leveraging already existing WiFi Access Points (APs) and cellular towers during spectrum query phase to verify SU locations and issue time-sensitive, quantum-safe proofs using signal strength for proximity checks.
-To the best of our knowledge, this work is the first to employ event-oriented linkable ring signatures (LRSs) for location proofs in wireless networks, eliminating the need for trusted or dedicated infrastructure, while the event-ID’s linkability enables limiting the number of proofs acquired. $\qpadl$ protects SAS against spoofing attacks such as mafia fraud and distance hijacking~\cite{nguyen2019spoofing}, while preserving the anonymity of both SUs and APs against SAS and PSD servers.
+$\bullet$ {\em \ul{\textbf{Proximity-backed Location Assurance and Spoofing Resistance}}:} $\qpadl$ operates under realistic network assumptions with malicious or compromised SUs, leveraging already existing WiFi Access Points (APs) and cellular towers during the spectrum query phase to verify SU locations and issue time-sensitive, quantum-safe proofs using signal strength for proximity checks.
+To our knowledge, this work is the first to employ event-oriented linkable ring signatures (LRSs) for location proofs in wireless networks, eliminating the need for trusted or dedicated infrastructure, while the event-ID’s linkability enables limiting the number of proofs acquired. $\qpadl$ protects SAS against spoofing attacks such as mafia fraud and distance hijacking~\cite{nguyen2019spoofing}, while preserving the anonymity of both SUs and APs against SAS and PSD servers.